dorny/xjade/README.md

 # XJade

-XJade is a new template language which accelerates and simplifies building dynamic user interfaces in JavaScript.
+XJade is a new template language which accelerates and simplifies building complex dynamic user interfaces in JavaScript.

 ##  Features